liamross/interval-resizer/README.md

 # Interval Resizer

-A React component that wraps an item, and dynamically resizes its content to a multiple of a provided unit.
+A React component that wraps an item, and dynamically resizes to a multiple of a provided base unit while accounting for the size of its internals.
 This allows for a component to adapt to its contents, but still round off cleanly to a multiple of your base unit.
 This solves the paradox of having internals fit to container height, while still having container fit height of internal content (arises when you want to have set height of container).

 At its core, this relies on the fact that contents set to fill the height of a container that has height auto will still only be as large as they need to be.